-This updated alert describes and analyzes the New York Fed’s updated FAQs and the SMCCF term sheet.
+This alert discusses only the Federal Reserve’s FAQs.
 For more information on the CCFs generally, see our client alert here.

 Issuer and Seller Eligibility

 Significant Operations in the United States.
-To qualify for the CCFs, issuers under the PMCCF, issuers of Eligible Individual Corporate Bonds under the SMCCF and eligible sellers under the SMCCF (together “Eligible Entities”) must be organized in the United States or under the laws of the United States with significant operations in and a majority of their employees based in the United States.
+To qualify for the CCFs, Eligible Issuers under the PMCCF and SMCCF and Eligible Sellers under the SMCCF (together “Eligible Entities”) must be organized in the United States or under the laws of the United States with significant operations in and a majority of their employees based in the United States.
+The FAQs provide much needed clarity on this requirement.
+While the requirement applies to all of the CARES Act financial assistance programs, the FAQs for the first time provide guidance on what constitutes “significant operations in the United States.”

 - greater than 50% of its consolidated assets located in the U.S.;